 Why take this program?

 Affecting 10-35% of adults, venous disease, specifically chronic venous insufficiency, leads to approximately 80% of lower leg ulcers.
 Affecting about 1% of the population, venous leg ulcers increase in prevalence to 4% in people older than 65, with 30% remaining unhealed at 24 weeks.
 Venous leg ulcers result in significant economic and social burdens to patients, caregivers, and the health-care system, with pain and quality of life being the paramount concerns of patients.
-To prevent venous leg ulcers and their complications, it is imperative that clinicians acquire the knowledge to identify patients at risk for venous leg ulcers and to implement appropriate preventative and treatment measures, using a systematic approach.
+To prevent venous leg ulcers and their complications, it is imperative that clinicians acquire the knowledge to identify patients at risk for venous leg ulcers and implement appropriate preventative and treatment measures, using a systematic approach.

 Who should take this program?

 Based on the content of the Wounds Canada document, Best Practice Recommendations (BPR) for the Prevention and Management of Venous Leg Ulcers, the aim of this self-paced, interactive program (two online modules and a live 1.5-hour-long webinar) is to enhance the venous leg ulcer prevention and management knowledge of nurses and allied health-care professionals.
-Professionals who self-identify as a novice or advanced beginner in their venous leg ulcer prevention and management knowledge will benefit from this program.
+Professionals who self-identify as a novice or advanced beginners in their venous leg ulcer prevention and management knowledge will benefit from this program.

 What will this program offer?